Asep-Ireng/denoiser_colorizer/FPN/reports/fpn_report.md

 ### Objective

-Integrate Feature Pyramid Network (FPN) into the DRUNet denoiser to improve detail preservation through multi-scale feature fusion.
+Integrate Feature Pyramid Network (FPN) into the UNet denoiser to improve detail preservation through multi-scale feature fusion.

 ### Motivation

-The baseline DRUNet uses simple skip connections that add encoder features directly to decoder features.
+The baseline UNet uses simple skip connections that add encoder features directly to decoder features.
 This can lead to:

 - Loss of fine details during upsampling
 - Insufficient multi-scale context integration